 Interpersonal communication theory and practice is explored in this class in regards to both dyad and group settings.
-Communications process is explored through analysis of several areas, including: perception, listening, self-disclosure, speech apprehension, ethics, nonverbal communication, conflict, power, and dysfunctional communication relationships.
-This class will include students from multiple sections.
-(H)
+Communications process is explored through analysis of several areas, including: perception, listening, self disclosure, speech apprehension, ethics, nonverbal communication, conflict, power, and dysfunctional communication relationships.
+This class may include students from multiple sections.
+(Humanities, Elective)

 - Demonstrate confidence in interpersonal encounters.